Murder of Noor Almaleki: Crime and arrest

-On October 20, 2009, Almaleki was assisting her boyfriend's mother with translation at an office of the Arizona Department of Economic Security, in Peoria.
-Outside the office, Faleh struck them with his vehicle.
-As a result, Almaleki suffered bleeding in her brain and other injuries, though the skull never fractured.
-Parts of her body were paralyzed.
-The collision also injured her boyfriend's mother, including fracturing her pelvis.
-Faleh did not stop and render aid, nor did he call for help.
+On October 20, 2009, Noor was interpreting for her boyfriend's mother, Amal Edan Khalaf, at an office of the Arizona Department of Economic Security in Peoria.
+After Noor and Amal left the office, Faleh struck them both with his vehicle.
+This left Noor with a brain bleed, partial paralysis, and several other injuries, consequently slipping into a coma.
+The collision also fractured Amal's pelvis, though she survived.
+Faleh promptly fled the scene.

-Doctors performed surgery on Almaleki's spine while police officers were assigned to guard her.
-The authorities did not reveal to her family where she was, fearing that her mother or siblings may try to kill her.
-Almaleki was put in a coma.

-Pesta wrote "police records indicate that her family tried to help her father flee abroad."
-Faleh drove to Mexico, left his car in the city of Nogales, and boarded a flight to London from Mexico City.
-The UK Border Agency did not allow Faleh to enter the UK, and he was arrested after British authorities returned him to the United States.
+According to police records, Noor's family had attempted to assist Faleh in fleeing the country.
+Faleh drove to Mexico, abandoned his car in the city of Nogales, and boarded a flight to London from Mexico City.
+He was caught by the UK Border Agency on October 29, and did not grant him entry, being subsequently arrested following British deportation to the United States.

-A urinary tract infection spread to Almaleki's heart.
-Maricopa County medical examiner Dr. Kevin Horn stated that the infection, and not the direct injuries from the collision, caused Almaleki's death.
-On November 2, she experienced brain death and her life support was disconnected.
+In the days following the incident, Noor underwent spinal surgery, where she was operated upon under police protection.
+After speaking with Noor's family, authorities decided not to reveal her location, fearing for her safety.
+A urinary tract infection caused by the incident would eventually spread to Noor’s heart.
+Maricopa County medical examiner Dr. Kevin Horn stated that this infection, not direct injuries from the collision, was her ultimate cause of death.
+On November 2 she was pronounced brain dead, and at the request of her family, her life support was disconnected.

 Criminal penalty and aftermath

 The trial began on January 24, 2011.
-Faleh's lawyers stated at his trial that while he indeed hit the two women with his car, he did not intend to kill them, and therefore was guilty of second degree murder.
-Prosecutors attempted to get a first degree murder conviction, but did not seek capital punishment against Faleh.
-Faleh was convicted of second degree murder on February 22, 2011.
-The jury did not find that the act was premeditated.
+At the trial, Faleh's lawyers stated that he did not intend to kill the two women with his vehicle and was therefore guilty of second-degree murder.
+Prosecutors attempted to get a first-degree murder conviction, but did not seek capital punishment against Faleh.
+On February 22, 2011 Faleh was convicted of second-degree murder, as the jury did not find that the act was premeditated.

-In April 2011, Faleh was sentenced, at age 50, on multiple counts: for murdering his daughter he was sentenced to 16 years, for injuring her boyfriend's mother he received 15 years, and for leaving the scene of a crime without permission he received three and one half years.
-Because they are to be served consecutively, Faleh received a total of 34 and one half years in prison as his penalty.
-He was incarcerated for thirteen more years before dying on November 10, 2024, at sixty-three years of age.
+On April 15, 2011, Faleh was sentenced to 34.5 years in prison to be served consecutively on multiple counts: one count of second-degree murder, one of aggravated assault, and two of leaving the scene of an accident.
+He was incarcerated for 13 years before dying on November 10, 2024, at the age of 63.

-A friend established a Facebook group in her honor; by 2010 its membership was about 4,000.
+Soon after the incident, friends of Noor's established a Facebook group in her honor; by 2010 it had garnered around 4,000 members, though the page has since been deleted.

-48 Hours aired an episode about the crime.
+On the night of September 1, 2012, 48 Hours Mystery aired an episode about the incident.